Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Results

 \subsection{Parameter analysis for $b$}

+The blocksize of the subcubes for local restoration of LRMR is denoted by $b$.
+The parameter choice is significant since naturally the size of the subcubes provides accuracy and computational effort to the restoration.
 We vary the starting value for the blocksize parameter $b$ between 15 and 25.
+Smaller values for $b$ have not provided a successful computation and error in PSNR.
 The other parameters have been kept $r=7$, $p=0.15$, and $s=8$.
 Figure \ref{fig:psnr-b} shows the PSNR values for different values of $b$.
 The PSNR values are linearly decreasing with respect to increasing blocksize.
 Figure \ref{fig:time-b} show the computational times in seconds in Matlab.
 Besides the large leap in the end and the smaller leap in the beginning, the computational time regarding the change in blocksize seems not to be affected significantly, although a weak trend towards increasing PSNR with increasing blocksize seems to be visibile.
 We present the computational results for the Indian Pines data set.

 In the following, we present the computational times in seconds in Matlab and Python in Table \ref{tab:block}.

 Again the computational effort is better in Matlab.